cocolocomoco21/InterviewPrep/Chapter1_DataStructures/II_LinkedLists.md

 **Deletion**: O(1)

 Deletion is constant time, similarly to insertion, because of head or tail pointers.
 This allows access to one node (though not one specific node - that requires a search) in constant time.
+Since elements are not required to be shifted (like an array), constant.

 **Search**: O(n)